Deepannagaraj/scripts/README.md

 ## event_configs.sh

-Using this script we can find the configuration differences between two Spark applications.
+Using this script we can find the value of a configuration parameter from Spark event log file.

 Download the scripts to the local node.
 ```bash